avatar

 Qiangqiang Mao

-I am passionate about applying interpretable machine learning to solve real-world decision support problems, and am actively looking for research/job opportunities in both fundamental and applied machine learning.
+I am passionate about applying trustworthy machine learning, through the lens of optimization, to solve real-world decision support problems, and am actively looking for research/job opportunities in both fundamental and applied machine learning.

 Bio Sketch